 I’ve tended to post either a LinkedIn article once every month or so from my profile and will do the same from the company page with this new feature.
-Blog posts and LinkedIn articles are a key part of an overall content plan, will help drive traffic to your company page and should be well thought out in terms of what your organisation wants to be known for an who you’re trying to influence on LinkedIn.
+Blog posts and LinkedIn articles are a key part of an overall content plan, will help drive traffic to your company page and should be well thought out in terms of what your organisation wants to be known for and who you’re trying to influence on LinkedIn.

 What to Consider When Publishing Your LinkedIn Article

 There’s been a lot written about the best length for LinkedIn articles, how to approach the headline, how many pictures to include and lots more!
 If you regularly write a blog over on your website, the principles of writing a LinkedIn article are mostly the same.
 The one main difference is the article length.
 In some research, LinkedIn articles that perform well are over 2000+ words.

 Re-purposing Your Blog Article as a LinkedIn Article

 If you are familiar with the blog function insider your website, the LinkedIn Article feature may have a number of similarities, including the feature image and headline.
 Some people are concerned that replicating the article word for word from their blog to LinkedIn will somehow penalise them in search.
 There may be some truth to this.
 If you are concerned, publish it from your website as blog first.
 I do this for most of the blog articles I also publish as LinkedIn articles, but encourage you not to lose too much sleep over this.